gogwilt/secrets-game-jam/devlog.md

 I also want to tweak jump right/left movement, so that it doesn't feel as sluggish if you jump from standing.

+# Milestone 2 Entry: Tutorial Level (11/7)

+Redid the tutorial level, because originally it was just the test level with some labels.
+I created a way to show dialogue text when the player enters an area, and made some of the parts of the level less punishing.

+Some thoughts that came out of this:
+* Dashable chasms need to be fully visible to the player.
+You can't see the other side right now, so it's a leap of faith.
+Maybe we can have the camera skew towards the forward direction for a player?
+* Movement still feels janky.